superwangnan/Tutorials/tutorials/hcp-template-mobile-web-app/hcp-template-mobile-web-app.md

 ![SAP Cloud Platform Subscriptions page](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_2.png)

-On the service page, click on the **Open SAP Web IDE** link to open Web IDE in a new browser tab.
+On the service page, click on the **Go to service** link to open Web IDE in a new browser tab.

 ![SAP Web IDE status page](pic2.jpg)